We are WV Born, WV Grown, and WV Proud!

 Liz is an animal lover first and foremost, and an agent for the natural community.
 She grew up as an equestrian, took lessons and trained horses across the county while working as an active duty U.S. Navy Nurse Corps nurse.
 There is no shortage of work ethic for this one!
 She is committed to honest meat and changing the current meat processing system our Nation relies on.

 Riffle Farms was the first commercial bison operation in the state of West Virginia.
 They were also the first farm business to field harvest their animals for state certified commercial sale, which is also how Liz’s second business, The Honest Carnivore - A WV Meat Collective, was born.
-Liz has years of supporting work behind her through The Good Meat Project and The Farm to Consumer Legal Defense Fund.
+Liz is also now a Savory Accredited Professional and teaches Holistic Management across the country.

 Podcasts Liz has been featured in: